Skip to content Skip to footer navigation

 Smeg's done it again with another second-rate fridge.
 To give credit where it's due, this one is slightly better than its predecessors – but not much.

-While you'd think the company would've improved upon the poor temperature stability that sealed its fate as manufacturer of the "worst fridge ever", it seems Smeg hasn't bothered: the new FAB32 scored 0% for temperature stability.
+While you'd think the company would've improved upon the poor temperature stability that sealed its fate as manufacturer of the "worst fridge ever", it seems Smeg hasn't bothered: the FAB32 scored 0% for temperature stability.

 The temperature is also not evenly distributed, with the top shelf section recording significantly warmer temperatures than the bottom.

-Between the sketchy temperature stability and warm patches, your food is likely to go off faster, adding extra dollars to your grocery bill – which many of us can ill afford in the cost of living crisis.
+Between the sketchy temperature stability and warm patches, your food is likely to go off faster, adding extra dollars to your grocery bill – which many of us can ill afford in the cost-of-living crisis.

 And it has a huge price tag for a fridge this size: nearly $4000 for a fridge we classify as "small".
 So you're not getting much bang for your buck in terms of size or performance with this fridge.